ericaraujophd/storyOfChristianity/gospel/leadership.md

 Even though the roles were still developing, bishops were seen as the successors of the apostles and held the highest authority in the local church.
 They were responsible for teaching, governing, and safeguarding the faith.
 Presbyters assisted the bishops in pastoral care and administration, while deacons served in practical roles, such as caring for the poor and managing church resources.

-These offices were not distinguished until Tertullian (ca. 160-225 A.D.) wrote about them in his work "On the Prescription of Heretics."
+These offices were not distinguished until [Tertullian](#tertullian) (ca. 160-225 A.D.) wrote about them in his work "On the Prescription of Heretics."
 The development of this leadership structure helped to ensure that the teachings of the apostles were preserved and transmitted faithfully, providing stability and continuity for the early Christian communities.

 ## Cultural Influences on Leadership

 There were mainly three cultural influences on the development of church leadership:

+1. Social Influence
+2. Philosophical Influence
+3. Jewish Influence

+### 1. Social Influence

-1. **Social Influence**: The "household of God" model was influenced by the Roman household structure, where the paterfamilias (head of the household) held authority over family members.
+The "household of God" model was influenced by the Roman household structure, where the paterfamilias (head of the household) held authority over family members.
 This model was adapted to the church context, with bishops serving as spiritual heads of the Christian community.
-2. **Philosophical Influence**: school leadership structures, such as those in Stoicism and Platonism, also influenced the church's leadership model.
-These schools often had a hierarchical structure with a head teacher and assistants, which provided a framework for organizing church leadership.
-3. **Jewish Influence**: The early Christian church inherited many leadership concepts from Jewish synagogue structures, where elders and teachers played significant roles in guiding the community.

-### 1. Social Influence

 Everyday Greco-Roman households consisted of approximately 50 persons from at least three generations, in addition to which there would be servants, slaves, tenants, clients, and others.